QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 After having placed the plugin's jar in `{SONARQUBE_INSTALL_DIRECTORY}/extensions/plugins` you need to restart your SonarQube instance.

+You have then to add the WTF widget to your project or view dashboard.

 The last installation step, if you want to have WTF! annotations to contribute to the project's technical debt, is to add to your profile the rule named "WTF!"
 Its key is "`qualinsight-wtf:W0001`".

 That's it !

-_Note_: While we recommend activating the WTF! rule, you don't have to do it.
+_Note_: While I recommend activating the WTF! rule, you don't have to do it.
 If the rule is not activated, the plugin will still report WTF! related technical debt in its own widget, but WTF annotations will not be counted as issues, and as such they will not contribute to the project's technical debt, nor impact the SQALE rating.
 Do this if you don't want to mix automated debt discovery with "subjective" debt declaration.

 ### Adding WTF! to your code